 Check for free days and times

-For other cities, check tourism sites for your destination, or look up the location on TripSavvy.
-Information varies by city, but you’ll find articles on free museums and galleries in Minneapolis, for instance, and even free museum days in Greece (which include Sundays from November through March, as well as all Greek national holidays).
+For other cities, check tourism sites for your destination, or look up the location on Tripsavvy.
+Information varies by city, but you’ll find articles on free museums and galleries in Minneapolis and Denver, for example.

-Museum Day, brought to you by Smithsonian magazine, is a day of free admission to some 1,400 museums around the United States.
-The annual event occurs on the last Saturday in September and allows free admission for two people with a Museum Day ticket downloaded from Smithsonian magazine’s Museum Day website.
+Museum Day, brought to you by Smithsonian magazine, is a day of free admission to approximately 1,400 museums around the United States.
+The annual event occurs in September and allows free admission for two people with a Museum Day ticket downloaded from Smithsonian magazine’s Museum Day website.

 Look for reciprocal admission programs